Gravxd/fivem-toggleable-npc/README.md

 `add_ace group.admin toggle-npc allow`

-If you want to edit the permissions check such as for jobs or your framework, edit the `config.lua`
+If you want to edit the permissions check such as for jobs or your framework, edit the `config.lua` You can also edit the notification function to integrate your server's notification script - by default it just uses chat messages.